Effects of octahedral tilting on the electronic structure and optical properties of $d^0$ double perovskites $\mathbf{\rm A_2ScSbO_6}$ ($\mathbf{\rm A=Sr, Ca}$): Results and Discussion

-A comparison between Figure \ref{fig:pdosRTSSS} and \ref{fig:pdosRTCSS} shows that the room temperature phases of the two compounds are similar with respect to the Sc, Sb and O contributions, which play important role in electrical, transport and optical properties as they lie close to the band edge.
-However, a comparison of the total DOS between the monoclinic phases of the SSS and CSS compound (Figure \ref{fig:dos1}(c)) shows that the CSS compound has a larger band gap, the band gap value being 3.31eV.
-Although both Sr and Ca have the valency of +2, the relative smallness of the Ca atoms leads to a larger octahedral distortion and, therefore, larger band gap for the CSS compound.
-The relative difference between the ionic radii of Ca and Sr is $\Delta r = 1.32\AA-1.14\AA = 0.18\AA$.
+A comparison with the DOS and bandstructure of the CSS, shown in Fig. \ref{fig:css}, shows that the room temperature phases of the two compounds are remarkably similar with respect to the Sc, Sb and O contributions, which play important role in electrical, transport and optical properties as they lie close to the band edge.
+However, a comparison of the total DOS shows that the CSS compound has a larger bandgap, approximately equal to $3.61$ eV.
+This is again in good agreement with the corresponding experimental value of $3.68 {\rm eV}$ as discussed in Section 3.1 (see Figure \ref{fig:VolOpt}(a)).
+Yet another difference is the dispersion of the states in the VB lying close to the band edge.
+While for SSS, the band edge occurs at the M point with a relatively dispersion-less state, the corresponding state in the CSS are dispersive around the band edge at the X point.
+This would affect the Fermi surface and localization of charges on hole doping.
+Furthermore, there are also changes in the dispersion of the relatively deep VB O states, Although the difference is not large, they lead to significant changes in the optical properties of the room temperature phases of these compounds.
+These differences can be attributed to the relative smallness of the Ca cation.
+Although both Sr and Ca have the valency of +2, the relative smallness of the Ca atoms leads to a larger octahedral distortion and, therefore, larger bandgap for the CSS compound.
+The relative difference between the ionic radii of Sr and Ca is $\Delta r = 1.32{\rm \AA} -1.14{\rm \AA} = 0.18{\rm \AA}$.